pierce-powell/EvadeML-Zoo/Reproduce_FeatureSqueezing.md

 curl -sL https://github.com/mzweilin/EvadeML-Zoo/releases/download/v0.1/results_ImageNet_100_a2749_mobilenet.tar.gz | tar xzv -C results
 ```

+## 5. Download the imagenet dataset.
+Visit this link: https://image-net.org/challenges/LSVRC/2012/2012-downloads.php make an account and download the validation set.
+Upload the dataset and unzip it.
+Then in datasets/imagenet.py, change this path:  self.img_folder = "/home/pi047867/EvadeML-Zoo/downloads/ILSVRC2012_img_val_labeled_caffe"
+to match the path where the images are stored.

-## 5. Evaluate with the MNIST dataset.
+## 6. Evaluate with the MNIST dataset.
 ```bash
 # Evaluate the robust classification accuracy and the detection performance.
 python main.py --dataset_name MNIST --model_name carlini  \